ros101/ros101-ros101.github.io/secure/unit3/secure-languages.md

 ---
 layout: notes
 ---
-# What is a Secure Programming Language?
+# Team Discussion: What is a Secure Programming Language?

 > What factors determine whether a programming language is secure or not?